 Credit risk is the risk that may arise on outstanding financial instruments should a counter party default on its obligation.
-The Company's primary exposure to credit risk is in its cash accounts.
-The Company's cash balances are held with large, credit worthy financial institutions and as such, the risk of loss is considered to be low.
+The Company's primary exposure to credit risk is in its cash accounts and its promissory note receivable.
+The Company's cash and cash equivalent balances are held with large, credit worthy financial institutions and as such, the risk of loss is considered to be low.